1. What exactly is a 'prep' school?

 The fact that children stay at a prep school until 13, as opposed to going to a secondary state school at age 11, means children have two extra years to be able to develop a little more of 'who they are’.
 So their social and emotional wellbeing is nurtured for longer.
 This can mean a smoother transition and that when they do start, they’re more able to withstand some of the difficult external pressures that are commonly present through peer influences in secondary schools.

-Many provide home-cooked meals and boast extensive grounds, sports halls, shooting ranges, swimming pools, croquet lawns, and even golf courses.
+Many provide home-cooked meals and have ample grounds, sports halls, shooting ranges, swimming pools, croquet lawns, and even golf courses.
 So they can be good if your child is sports-inclined.
-The other big difference from state schools is prep schools’ emphasis on ‘developing character’ and ‘soft skills’ such as creativity, teamwork, empathy, resilience and honesty.
-Prep schools usually focus hard on ‘people skills’ and on children’s ability to communicate effectively and show courtesy and respect.

 8. How do prep schools differ from one another?